Most sales and marketing communication is boring and ineffective

 If your message is understood only 1 out of 40 times, would you change what you're doing?
 Click to watch the Stanford Experiment video below...

 Does your organization have a "Purple Cow" strategy?

 In his book Purple Cow, marketing guru Seth Godin asks the following question: If you were driving through the Midwest and saw a Purple Cow grazing by the side of road, would you stop to look?
 Dang right you would!

-Godin’s main point: That while driving we all can easily pass by thousands of black and white cows without a second look.
+Godin’s main point is that while driving we all can easily pass by thousands of black and white cows without a second look.
 Why?
-Because non of those cows is remarkable.
+Because none of those cows is remarkable.
 But, if we saw a “Purple Cow” we would stop and take notice.

 Don't let your prospects continue to just pass you by